AP Computer Science Principles (AP CSP) is unique from other AP courses and exams in a number of ways, which impacts your role as an AP coordinator.

 Share Resources with Students

 It is likely that there will be a higher volume of simultaneous submissions as the 11:59 p.m.
 ET deadline approaches, which means that it may take longer for student submissions to upload in the AP Digital Portfolio.
 So that students don’t risk missing the deadline, strongly advise them to build extra time to prepare the upload and submit.
-Students should not wait until the last minute to upload their performance tasks as final in the AP Digital Portfolio.
+Students should not wait until the last minute to upload their performance task as final in the AP Digital Portfolio.

 Supporting Independent Study and Homeschooled Students